Bruno Langley: Music

-Langley played the cello until the age of 16 when he decided to pursue a career as an actor.
+Langley played the cello until the age of 16, when he decided to pursue a career as an actor.
 In addition, he plays the piano.
-In 2010 he formed a band, Bruno Langley and the Wonderland Band.
-In a 2011 interview with Dianne Bourne of the Manchester Evening News, he stated, "I’ve been acting on and off ever since the age of 17, but always in between jobs I’d sit at the piano and write songs, and sing different songs.
+In 2010, he formed a band, Bruno Langley and the Wonderland Band.
+In a 2011 interview with Dianne Bourne of the Manchester Evening News, he stated, "I've been acting on and off ever since the age of 17, but always in between jobs I'd sit at the piano and write songs, and sing different songs.
 A year and a half ago I got a band together, we had a few rehearsals, I had fun doing it and it's gone from there really."
-The band performs songs from the 1950s as well as taking modern tracks and arranging them into jazz, blues and swing styles.
-Langley has stated he does the arrangements himself.
+The band performs songs from the 1950s, as well as taking modern tracks and arranging them into jazz, blues and swing styles.
+Langley has stated that he does the arrangements himself.

 As a musician, Langley performed at Manchester Pride in 2011.
-He released an EP called "Jump" in July 2016.
-Langley re launched his music career in October 2020 when he released a single called "Collide".
-He released another single in July 2021 called "Downpour".
+He released an EP called Jump in July 2016.
+Langley re-launched his music career in October 2020, when he released a single, "Collide".
+He released another single in June 2021, titled "Downpour".